shashankp28/Computer-Networks-2023/Assignment/README.md

-3. In the `peer.py` terminal you should be prompted to enter your unique `port number` and `username`.
+3. In the `peer.py` terminal you should be prompted to enter your unique `port number` (around 7000) and `username`.
 Once that is done a folder will be created with the entered username.
 As shown below:
 ![Peer Terminal](./screenshots/peer_terminal.jpg) <br>
 *Terminal of peer* <br>
 ![Peer Folder](./screenshots/peer_folder.jpg) <br>